 With increasing numbers of young at risk athletes, future research is turning to injury prevention.
 Multiple recent studies have noted the ability of injury prevention and neuromuscular training to reduce the incidence of ACL ruptures.
-A cost-effectiveness study of ACL injury prevention programs for young athletes by Swart et al. demonstrated that universal neuromuscular training is the most cost effective method of ACL injury prevention.20, 21
+Cost-effectiveness studies Sadoghi et al. and Swart et al. demonstrated that universal neuromuscular training is the most cost effective method of ACL injury prevention.16, 17

 The author has no financial relationship with any of the companies mentioned in this article.

 Statement of Consent